Article I: General Policy.

 - Internet access via the Library’s portable laptop computers and Digital Studio computers is filtered for all users.

-IV.
-Statement of Acceptable Use
+Article IV: Statement of Acceptable Use.

 The Cook Memorial Public Library District (the “Library”) provides access to electronic information, databases, media, and the Internet (“Electronic Information Networks”) on public desktop and portable laptop computer equipment on the Library’s premises (“Public Library Computers”) as an information resource tool.
 Electronic Information Networks and Public Library Computers will be collectively referred to as “Electronic Resources”.
 All electronic traffic originating from library connections shall be in accordance with the following guidelines.
 Failure to use Electronic Resources within the guidelines of acceptable use may result in suspension of access privileges, and/or loss of Library privileges.